Leslieying/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Rui Ying currently is a M.S. student in SYSU.
+Rui Ying is a M.S. student of SYSU (until June 2020).
+His current research is the marine ecology of Daya Bay and Kaozhouyang Bay community.
+Specifically, he studied the nekton community structure and their trophic interaction patterns.
+He has strong interests in the global change impacts on the aquatic/marine ecosystem and further management, this is also the directions he wants to take further study.